HelpBot Assistant

-This section explains how to create a simple predefined dialogs and demonstrate the basic usage of the predefined dialogs in an angular environment.
+This section explains how to create a simple predefined dialog and demonstrates the basic usage of predefined dialogs in an Angular environment.

 Dependencies